10 Sleepy-Foods Who Tell You “Good Night”

 - - Avoid “over-the-counter” sleep aids, and make sure that your prescribed medications do not cause insomnia.
 There is little evidence that supplements and other over-the-counter “sleep aids” are effective.
 In some cases, there are safety concerns.
 Antihistamine sleep aids, in particular, have a long duration of action and can cause daytime drowsiness.
 Always talk to your doctor or healthcare practitioner about your concerns!

 - what kind of food makes you sleepy?

 - banana AND sleepy feeling

-- drinks that make you sleepy natural
+- mimosa that wont make you sleepy

-- top foods that make you sleepy
+- natural foods that make you sleepy